Size ranking: 14th

 The Greek name for the constellation was Ἰχθύες (Ichthyes); Pisces is the Latin equivalent.

-Stars of Pisces and the vernal equinox
+Stars of Pisces and the connecting cord

 In the sky, the two fish of Pisces are represented swimming at right angles to each other, one northwards and the other westwards along the celestial equator.
 The body of the westward-swimming fish is easy enough to pick out, containing a loop of seven stars called the Circlet south of the Square of Pegasus.
 The northbound fish is more obscure, consisting of a scattering of stars between Aries and Pegasus.